Pop-Up’s at waterfront areas in Boston Harbor

 In collaboration with Graphic Designer Eileen Riestra and Green Crab specialist Mary Parks.
 Presented as part of Save the Harbor / Save the Bay, and Department of Conservation and Recreation’s Better Beaches Grant Program

-Our team presented five pop-up events on waterways and beaches in the metro Boston area.
-The pop-up series informed people about green crabs, an introduced species that causes major problems for local sea life and coastal environments.
-The pop-ups featured a sculpturally modified tent crafted from repurposed fishing materials, free green crab coloring books created by Boston-based graphic designer Eileen Riestra, and tasting at local restaurants across the Greater Boston Area organized by Mary Parks of GreenCrab.org.
-At the events, participants learned about green crabs, how to cook with this delicious species, and connected with the people behind the project.
-In the same way that I have transformed used fishing materials and cleaned up some beaches in the process of making this quilt, I hope to inspire people to think creatively about changing the way they eat in service of creating more balanced ecosystems.
-Incorporating green crabs into mainstream fish market offerings will require creative thinking and doing, and eating them is a great strategy to restoring balance in our coastal environments in New England.
+Our team presented five pop-up events on waterways and beaches in the metro Boston area for people to learn about green crabs, their ecological impact, and how to cook with this delicious species.
+Green crabs are an introduced species native to Europe and North Africa that causes major problems for local sea life and coastal environments locally.
+The pop-ups featured a sculpturally modified tent crafted from repurposed fishing materials, free green crab coloring books created by Boston-based graphic designer Eileen Riestra, and tastings at local restaurants across the Greater Boston Area.

+Green crabs also pose a major threat to some of Massachusetts’ most valuable fisheries and vulnerable ecosystems.
+I imagined the materials of the current fishing industry as fabrics, and working with these materials felt like a quilting project, transforming materials into a whole that is more than the sum of its parts.
+In the same spirit of creative transformation, a goal for this project is to inspire people to think creatively about changing the way they eat in service of creating more balanced ecosystems.
+Incorporating green crabs into mainstream fish market offerings will require creative thinking and doing, and eating them is a great strategy to restore balance in our coastal environments in New England.

 Check out the great article about our project in the Boston Globe!